EU compensation route closed to Spain bank shareholders

 Some lenders will also transfer part of their portfolios to a bad bank being set up to park soured property assets, and others hope to raise money themselves.

-Among the lenders that failed the stress test, four have already been nationalized: Bankia (BKIA.MC), Catalunya Caixa, NovaGalicia Bank and Banco de Valencia BVA.MC.
+Among the lenders that failed the stress test, four have already been nationalised: Bankia (BKIA.MC), Catalunya Caixa, NovaGalicia Bank and Banco de Valencia BVA.MC.

 Many of the banks that issued the preference shares swapped them for shares and bonds.
 The main state-owned banks such as NGB did not.